nwthomas/yoink/README.md

-## pfp 📸
+## GIMME THAT HEX 📸

-Smart contracts for minting your own profile pictures for social media.
+Smart contracts for minting your own profile pictures for Twitter and other social media.